Phase Coherence and Fragmentation of Two-Component Bose-Einstein Condensates Loaded in State-Dependent Optical Lattices: Introduction

-Experimental studies on phase coherence properties of BECs have relied mainly on time-of-flight images taken after the release of traps and the analysis of their visibilities.
-The first-order correlations between two neighboring sites calculated here closely mimic the visibilities of the interference patterns of condensates released from optical lattices.
+We find, as in the experimental studies with 3D condensates \cite{catani08,gadway10}, that, in the former case ($V_{o,B}=0$), the second component diminishes the phase coherence of the first component, and also experiences decoherence itself relative to the initial fully coherent state, due to formation of atomic mean-field lattices.
+We also find that, in the latter case ($V_{o,B} \propto \sin^2(kz)$), the effect of an atomic mean-field lattice is limited in reducing phase coherence of the other component.

 For a qualitative explanation of the fragmentation processes described above, we adopt a simple Gaussian variational ansatz for single-particle Wannier functions.
-We find that the model shows a good agreement with the trend of fragmentation inferred from the above TWA calculations.
-To check further the validity of this model, we investigate a different regime where the second component previously not exposed to a lattice is now fragmented by its own optical lattice, $V_{o,B}(z,t)=s_B(t) E_R \sin^2(kz)$ which is displaced a half-period from the lattice for the first component ($V_{o,A}(z,t)=s_A(t) E_R \cos^2(kz)$).
-Phase coherence loss of the first component under a fixed final lattice height will be shown to have non-monotonic dependence on fragmentation of the second component, which is subject to variable lattice heights.
+We find that the model shows a good agreement with the trend of fragmentation inferred from the above TWA calculations \cite{isella06}.

+In view of the numerous theoretical and experimental papers on cold atoms in optical lattices, we stress again that our work extends to two components the results of \cite{isella06} on quantum fluctuations and phase decoherence.
+Also we display explicitly the site to site decoherence due to lattice ramp changes, summarized in general in \cite{wernsdorfer10}.